The Turkish Way of Proving Talent: Making Börek

 Turkish Women making Yufka

 The skills of börek making are usually handed down from generation to generation and authentic börek making is really a fantastic process.
-I had the possibility to make börek with a local and as I'm from Italy it was quite an exotic experience.
-To me, after passing the most difficult part, which is making yufka, it's just fun and actually so easy to do!
+I had the possibility to make börek with a local woman and as I’m from Italy it was quite an exotic experience.
+To me, after passing the most difficult part, which is making yufka, it’s just fun and actually so easy to do!
 As it usually happens someone should declare the intension of börek making to start the work.
 The relatives and friends are invited to the place where the börek making event takes place which can be a house, garden or garage.
-The most important , or let's say the boss in this börek making group, is the one who can roll oklava, a wooden rolling pin, delicately.
+The most important person, or let’s say the boss in this börek making group, is the one who can roll oklava, a wooden rolling pin, delicately.
 After the dough is ready, it is left to sit for between 45 minutes to an hour which is the time for Turkish coffee and gossip.
 After that the boss sits on the floor, divides the dough into small pieces, and shapes them into little rounds which is not bigger than a tennis ball.
 Then, she places the dough on the table, takes up the wooden oklava, and rolls out the small flat piece of dough until it is approximately 60cm in diameter.
 After the sheets are ready, they need to be filled with anything you want; eggplant, ground meat, potato, spinach, and cheese.
 Since then the only thing to do is to bake or to fry.
 Turkish people use “saç”, a round shaped hot iron plate, to bake yufka.

-As I'm Italian and a who has a huge interest in food, I can say that the most similar food to börek in Italy is lasagne.
-Still, there's a big differences between two dishes.
-Lasagne is made with a few pasta sheets stuffed with besciamella, made with , butter, and nutmeg, and ragù, a meat-based sauce cooked with tomatoes, and it has a process of cooking similar to börek.
+As I’m Italian and a person who has a huge interest in food, I can say that the most similar food to börek in Italy is lasagne.
+Still, there’s a big differences between two dishes.
+Lasagne is made with a few pasta sheets stuffed with besciamella, made with milk, butter, and nutmeg, and ragù, a meat-based sauce cooked with tomatoes, and it has a process of cooking similar to börek.
 Anyway the result is very different.
-As there's no yufka, or if there is it is very difficult to find,in Italy, there's no way to eat börek.
+As there’s no yufka, or if there is it is very difficult to find,in Italy, there’s no way to eat börek.
 However, something very similar is possible if you use phyllo pastry replacing yufka.
 Still, be aware of the fact that yufka makes the börek flaky which phyllo pastry does not.

 Börek at Sarıyer Börekçisi